 Voice powered wearable to automatically convert your thoughts into actions via mobile applications.

-User Experience and Industrial Design at the service of reducing the constant chatter we have in our heads.
+UX and Industrial Design focus on reducing the constant chatter we have in our heads.

 Mobile app, Desktop app, Marketplace integration and Product Development.

 The IndieGoGo campaign was fully backed, reaching $152,875 CAD by 1,044 backers.

 In July 2015.
 It also got a 500K for 30% deal at CBC show Dragon’s Den.